CoryHershman/DungeonCrawler/README.md

 # DungeonCrawler
-A simple Dungeon Crawler for a class project.
+A networked Dungeon Crawler for a class project.
 Created in java.
 Climb up the 100 floors of the tower, fighting a battle of attrition against a demon.
 # Getting Started
 These instructions will allow you to get a copy of the project up and running.
 # Prerequisites